cblevins/sp22-dig-stud/schedule.md

 #### Tue., Mar.
 15: Accessing Data
 - Annotate in Hypothesis:
+  - Jennifer Hijazi, ["Is Instagram killing our museum culture or reinventing it?"](https://www.pbs.org/newshour/arts/is-instagram-killing-our-museum-culture-or-reinventing-it?) *PBS*, November 17, 2017.
-  - Kim Christen, ["Does Information Really Want to be Free?
+  - HIST 5260 / COMM 6710 only: Kim Christen, ["Does Information Really Want to be Free?
 Indigenous Knowledge Systems and the Question of Openness"](https://www.kimchristen.com/wp-content/uploads/2015/07/christen6.2012.pdf), *International Journal of Communications* (2012)

-  - Jennifer Hijazi, ["Is Instagram killing our museum culture or reinventing it?"](https://www.pbs.org/newshour/arts/is-instagram-killing-our-museum-culture-or-reinventing-it?) *PBS*, November 17, 2017.
-  - HIST 5260 / COMM 6710 only: Julia Falkowski, ["Custom collections content and generous interfaces"](https://mw2016.museumsandtheweb.com/paper/custom-collections-content-and-generous-interfaces/) *Museums and the Web 2016*.
+[comment]: # (Julia Falkowski, ["Custom collections content and generous interfaces"](https://mw2016.museumsandtheweb.com/paper/custom-collections-content-and-generous-interfaces/) *Museums and the Web 2016*.)

 _In Class_
 - Natalie presentation